Lightstreamer/Lightstreamer-example-StockList-adapter-dotnet/README.md

 * Get the `deploy.zip` file of the [latest release](https://github.com/Lightstreamer/Lightstreamer-example-StockList-adapter-dotnet/releases) and unzip it
 * Plug the Proxy Data Adapter and the Proxy MetaData Adapter into the Server: go to the `Deployment_LS` folder and copy the `DotNetStockList` directory and all of its files to the `adapters` folder of your Lightstreamer Server installation.
 * Alternatively, you may plug the **robust** versions of the Proxy Data Adapter and the Proxy MetaData Adapter: go to the `Deployment_LS(robust)` folder and copy the `DotNetStockList` directory and all of its files into `adapters`.
 This Adapter Set demonstrates the provided "robust" versions of the standard Proxy Data and Metadata Adapters.
 The robust Proxy Data Adapter can handle the case in which a Remote Data Adapter is missing or fails, by suspending the data flow and trying to connect to a new Remote Data Adapter instance.
 The robust Proxy Metadata Adapter can handle the case in which a Remote Metadata Adapter is missing or fails, by temporarily denying all client requests and trying to connect to a new Remote Data Adapter instance.
 See the comments embedded in the generic `adapters.xml` file template, `DOCS-SDKs/adapter_remoting_infrastructure/doc/adapter_robust_conf_template/adapters.xml`, for details.
 Note that this extended Adapter Set also requires that the client is able to manage the case of missing data.
 Currently, only the [Lightstreamer - Stock-List Demo - HTML Client](https://github.com/Lightstreamer/Lightstreamer-example-StockList-client-javascript#stocklist-demo) and the [Lightstreamer - Framed Stock-List Demo - HTML Client](https://github.com/Lightstreamer/Lightstreamer-example-StockList-client-javascript#framed-stocklist-demo) front-ends have such ability.
-* Launch the Remote .NET Adapter Server.
-The .NET Server resources can be found under `Deployment_DotNet_Server`.
-Run the `DotNetServers.bat` script.
-The script runs the two instances of the .NET Server (one for the Remote Metadata Adapter and the other for the Remote Data Adapter).
-* Alternatively, run the `DotNetCustomServer.bat` script under the `Deployment_DotNet_Server(custom)` directory.
-The script runs the DotNetStockListDemoLauncher.exe Custom Launcher, which hosts both the Remote Data Adapter and the Remote Metadata Adapter for the .NET Stock-List Demo.
+* Run the `DotNetStockListDemoLauncher.bat` script under the `Deployment_DotNet_Adapters` directory.
+The script runs a .NET Core application which hosts both the Remote Data Adapter and the Remote Metadata Adapter for the .NET Stock-List Demo.
 * Launch Lightstreamer Server.
 The Server startup will complete only after a successful connection between the Proxy Adapters and the Remote Adapters.
 * Test the Adapter, launching one of the clients listed in [Clients Using This Adapter](https://github.com/Lightstreamer/Lightstreamer-example-StockList-adapter-dotnet#clients-using-this-adapter).
     * To make the Stock-List Demo front-end pages consult the newly installed Adapter Set, you need to modify the front-end pages and set the required Adapter Set name to STOCKLISTDEMO_REMOTE when creating the LightstreamerClient instance.
 So a line like this:<BR/>